ImperialCollegeLondon/pyrealm/source/pmodel.md

 ..
 Document the core function

-.. automodule:: pypmodel.pmodel
+.. automodule:: pyrealm.pmodel
     :members: pmodel

 Ancillary functions
 --------------------

-The remaining functions within the :mod:`pypmodel.pmodel` module are ancillary functions and classes to calculate various components of the P-model.
+The remaining functions within the :mod:`pyrealm.pmodel` module are ancillary functions and classes to calculate various components of the P-model.
 They are described below.

 ..
 Document the remaining functions

-.. automodule:: pypmodel.pmodel
+.. automodule:: pyrealm.pmodel
     :members:
     :exclude-members: pmodel